 3. Create a Return-to-Work Program

 Establishing a return-to-work program can help you retain valuable employees.
-These programs are designed to help injured workers return to work as soon as they are medically able.
+These programs are designed to help injured workers return to work as soon as they’re medically able.
 While they recover, it can provide an alternative role for them to return to work more quickly.
-Many carriers offer premium credits or discounts to companies to business owners who offer return-to-work programs.
+Many carriers offer premium credits or discounts to business owners who offer return-to-work programs.
 Even if you don’t earn a discount, a return-to-work program can save you the cost of hiring new employees.

 4. Check Your Worker Classifications